batoolfatima2135/math-magicians/README.md

 ### Key Features <a name="key-features"></a>

-- React Setup
+- Homepage
-- Calculator UI
+- Calculator Page
 - Working Calculator
-- Qoutes display
+- Qoutes Page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>